Resident doctors leave (2002 terms and conditions)

 If you are asked to complete a shift when you are unwell

-If a junior doctor falls sick during annual leave and produces a statement to that effect at the time, (eg a self-certificate), they should be regarded as being on sick leave.
+If a resident doctor falls sick during annual leave and produces a statement to that effect at the time, (eg a self-certificate), they should be regarded as being on sick leave.

 If the first statement is a self-certificate, it should cover the first and any subsequent days up to and including the seventh day of sickness.